Sports in Miami: 2017 International Champions Cup

 Miami hosted a duel match of El Clásico between FC Barcelona and Real Madrid CF for the 2017 International Champions Cup on 29 July 2017 at the Hard Rock Stadium.

 2024 Copa América

 Miami hosted 2024 Copa América matches including the Final at the Hard Rock Stadium.

 2025 FIFA Club World Cup

 Miami hosted some matches of the 2025 FIFA Club World Cup including ones with Inter Miami CF vs Al Ahly SC and SE Palmeiras at the Hard Rock Stadium.

 2026 FIFA World Cup

-Miami will be one of eleven US host cities for the 2026 FIFA World Cup with matches set to be played at Hard Rock Stadium.
+Miami was one of eleven US host cities for the 2026 FIFA World Cup with matches played at Hard Rock Stadium.

 Miami Sports License Plates

 They also have license plates in florida for teams sports in miami which includes: